textileio/powergate/README.md

 ```
 This will build Powergate `powd`, a Lotus devnet, a IPFS node and wire them correctly to be ready to use.

-**Note**: There also exists a `make devnet-small` command that will create the Lotus devent using 2Kib sectors.
+**Note**: Running `BIGSECTORS=false make devnet` will create the Lotus devent using 2Kib sectors.
 This may be more appropriate for certain development or testing scenarios.

 Here is a full example of using the devnet run:
 Terminal 1: